sap-tutorials/Tutorials/tutorials/abap-environment-external-api/abap-environment-external-api.md

 [OPTION BEGIN [JSON]]
-If you are using JSON, skip this step.
-Instead of an ABAP transformation, you use the XCO Library.
+> If you are using JSON, skip this step, since, instead of an ABAP transformation, you use the XCO Library.

 [OPTION END]

 ### Create ABAP class